 Remember these pictures that render invisible pattern to newly visible colorful design?
 Blog writing can be that paint brush.
 Click click click go the key board letters and scratch scratch scratch the pen on paper.
-And what surfaces are an ordinary day’s new pattern, color, and design.
+And what surfaces are an ordinary day’s new design, color, and adventure.

 Writer Zadie Smith posits that writing gives two chances—to live the original event and to relive through reflective nonfiction story.
 Living on Big Island Hawai'i gifts plenty thriving life, first, and next the blog story reveals.
 Like the paint brush on a blank canvas, once writing starts, I find, the reveals are unknown, writing as I go into mystery so discovery happens so prose builds.

-What adventure awaits this lesbian mom raising her mixed-race African American and Caucasian 14-year-old son?
-Prior essays delve into food, film, and family topics via talk-storying, a suggestion that the circuitous often has purpose.
+What serendipity awaits this lesbian Mama raising her 14-year-old son, a mixed-race African American and Caucasian contemporary youth?
+These essays delve into modernity topics via talk-storying, a suggestion that the circuitous often has purpose.
 Otherwise known as not all who wander are lost.
-So far we have had a set home in Kapaau, next to Hawi, two villages in the Kohala region.
+Meaning that so far, we have had a set home in Kapaau, next to Hawi, two villages in the Kohala region.

-One clarity note on social media.
-I am not on there.
-Yet let us compare where a painting resides—in a studio or art gallery or museum—and so these essays are on a blog, the display case.
+One clarity note on social media being useful.
+I get that.
+Yet I am not on there.
+Let us compare where a painting resides—in a neighborhood studio or casual art gallery—and so these essays are on a blog, the display space.
 My hope is that a reader has a pause moment to appreciate the words and photos.
-Milling around and viewing creative work on display does not provide an immediate commentary button.
+Online milling around and viewing creative work does not always provide an immediate commentary button.
 And so our blog does not either.
-My presence on social media then is simply to provide wider access to readers.

 ~Karolina Garrett